AndreasElgaard/DISP_Delprojekt1/README.md

 This is a frontend, backend and database solution using microservices and docker containers.

-This project was implemented to get familiar with docker containers and how to deploy them to a kubernetes cluster.

 The project API is implemented using an ASP.NET.CORE API and razor pages for the frontend part.
 The database is a Microsoft SQL Database.
 These three was implemented to work independently.

 The project consisted of three deployment models: